xtuml/models/raven/instructions/exercise6-1.md

 #### Preparing the workspace

-1. Open a terminal window and navigate to the `~/xtuml` directory.
+1. Open a terminal window and navigate to the home directory.
-2. Run the `bridgepoint.sh` script to launch BridgePoint (or run the BridgePoint launcher directly with `BridgePoint/eclipse/Launcher.sh`.
+2. Run the `bridgepoint.sh` script to launch BridgePoint
-3. Enter `/home/student/xtuml/workspaces/ws-all` in the workspace chooser and press `Ok`.
+3. Enter `/home/developer/git/models/raven/workspaces/ws-3` in the workspace
+chooser and press `Ok`.

 #### Exporting the domain